 Family Homologues

-And yet, there are just as many differences that make us unique — in our tastes, our choices, and our reactions.
+And yet, there are just as many differences that make us unique in our tastes, our choices, and our reactions.

 Perhaps it is precisely this balance between what unites us and what sets us apart that makes our bond so deep.
-It is in the space of dialogue — sometimes of contrast — that the relationship grows.

 In Buddhism, there is a core principle called interdependence, which overturns the idea of a separate self: nothing exists in isolation, everything is in relation.
-It’s not about independence, but mutual dependence — it is through connection that our true nature is revealed.
+It’s not about independence, but mutual dependence.

 “Omologhi Familiari” tells this very story.
-It speaks of an invisible and indissoluble thread that ties us to the one who gave us life — a bond that stays with us forever.
+It speaks of an invisible and indissoluble thread that ties us to the one who gave us life; a bond that stays with us forever.

 I meet mothers and daughters multiple times.
 We talk at length about what they love to share: their sweetest memories, the small everyday gestures, the habits that often go unnoticed but quietly shape their intimacy.
 They tell me about their rituals, their familiar places, and the moments that best represent who they are together.